Itential-Pre-Builts/F5---BIG-IQ---REST/documentation/Upgrade BIG-IP Device - F5 - BIG-IQ.md

 - Does device discovery and import after upgrade
 - Supports upgrade of HA pair of devices as well as upgrade of single device
 - Updates device upgrade task to include private keys
+- Checks BIG-IP device version compared to target software image version prior to upgrade
+- Checks active volume compared to target volume of BIG-IP device during rollback to see if different and to perform reboot if so

 ## Getting Started